GiovanniPasserello/StatsML/README.md

 ## Technologies

-StatsML is built entirely from scratch without the help of external packages, aside from NumPy and Pandas for performance and data handling purposes.
+StatsML is built entirely from scratch without the use of external packages, aside from NumPy and Pandas for performance and data handling purposes.

 * [Python 3](https://docs.python.org/3/) - StatsML implementation programming language of choice
 * [NumPy](https://numpy.org/) - Python library adding efficient support for large, multi-dimensional arrays and matrices
+* [Pandas](https://pandas.pydata.org/) - Python library for fast, powerful, flexible and easy to use data analysis and manipulation

 ## License